 Best 4 Person Tents

-The King Pine 4 person tent manufactured by L.L.
+The Adventure Dome 4 person tent manufactured by L.L.
 Bean is a great tent for families, or for a group of friends.
 It has a roomy sleeping area and a screened in area.
 You can sit and visit without being bug food, and if you have children they can play in the screened in area where they will be safe from bug bites.

-The sleeping area measures 8’5” x 7’6” and gives you 63 square feet.
-The peak height is 6’ 1”.
+The sleeping area measures 8 x 8 feet and gives you 64 square feet.
+The peak height is 64 inches, a little shorter than we would like to see.
 There is a door that enters the sleeping area from the screened in area and there is a door that enters the sleeping area from the back.
 You do not have to worry about disturbing anyone when you are entering or exiting the tent.

 It is easy to erect and lightweight.
 It has only four aluminum poles to put up to erect the tent.
-The entire tent only weighs 22 lbs.
-14oz.
+The entire tent only weighs abaout 12 lbs, making it one of the lighter tents we looked at.
 It is made of rip-stop polyester sailcloth with rip-stop polyester roof and fly.
 The flooring is made from 40 denier Oxford nylon, while the screening is a 20 denier nylon mesh.

 NEMO Wagontop 4P Tent

 We are loving NEMO tents right now.

 The Wagontop 4 is a nice tent for people in a variety of elements.
 The pole structure used on this tent makes the tent uniquely shaped, but provides you with the most room possible.
 The walls are vertical so the interior space is increased, and gives you floor dimensions of 100” x 100”.
 You get 69 square feet in the sleeping area and an additional 27 square feet from the front vestibule.